-FOX Business breaks down which prominent retailers have closed stores or filed for bankruptcy in recent months.
+FOX Business breaks down which brands closed stores or filed bankruptcy in recent months.

 Abercrombie & Fitch

 The chain has closed hundreds of store locations over the last few years while placing an increased emphasis on online sales and smaller retail formats.
 In May, Abercrombie & Fitch said it would close three flagship store locations, including one in New York, and redesign 85 others.

 The New Jersey-based women’s footwear company filed for bankruptcy in 2017 and announced plans to move forward with a “significant reduction” of its retail locations.
 While it’s unclear how many of Aerosoles’ 88 locations will be affected, the chain said it plans to keep four flagship stores in New York and New Jersey operational, NJ.com reported.